dnava1/Geek-Text/README.md

 ## Project description

-An API Service that supports an online web application bookstore which targets a particular niche in technology.
-The application, named Geek Text (think of Thinkgeek meets Barnes and noble).
-Using Django for the backend and SQLite for the database.
+An API Service that supports an online web application bookstore.
+Uses Python and Django for the backend, Django's REST framework for the API, and SQLite for the database.